top of page

 The noun 'sorority' has its etymological roots in Latin.
 It is derived from the Latin word 'soror,' which means 'sister.'
 The term 'sorority' emerged in the late 19th century in the United States to describe social organizations or sisterhoods primarily found in colleges and universities.
 These groups were formed to provide a sense of camaraderie and support among female students, emphasizing the bond of sisterhood.
 The use of the word 'sorority' underscores the notion of a close-knit group of women coming together as a symbolic family, united by shared values, goals, and a sense of belonging.
 This etymology reflects the historical context and purpose of such organizations, which have since become an integral part of campus life and social engagement for many college women.

-Quiz: Find the meaning of the noun sorority:
+Find the correct meaning of the noun sorority:

 Try Again!